|

 modification of their Model 1941 rifle which was rushed into use by the Marine Corps early

-in WWII.
+in W.W.II.
 Attempts to standardize the Johnson rifle and LMG in USMC service were

-thus greatly simplifying logistics.
-Though developed separately, it possesses a
+logistics.
+Though developed separately, it possesses a layout strikingly similar to

-layout strikingly similar to the German FG42 battle rifle described below.
-Also like
+the German FG42 battle rifle described below.
+Also like the FG42, it fired in the

-the FG42, it fired in the full automatic mode with the bolt open and locked to the rear to
+full automatic mode with the bolt open and locked to the rear to aid cooling and to

-aid cooling and to prevent an overheated chamber from igniting a round (referred to as
+prevent an overheated chamber from igniting a round (referred to as "cook off"),

-acquired 125 Johnson LMGs to equip the First Special Service Force (a joint American
+Guns" (Johnson LMGs) to equip the First Special Service Force (a joint American

 Canadian airborne and mountain warfare commando raiding force), which used them in the